SYBIL

 Sovereignty becomes liquid.

-Liquid, in the financial sense: tradeable, fungible, fractionable.
-A thing that can be bought and sold, rented and leased, sliced and recombined.
+Liquid in the financial sense: tradeable, fungible, fractionable.
+Something that can be bought and sold, rented and leased, sliced and recombined.

 Today, sovereignty is solid.
 It is attached to territory, to population, to history.
 The United States is sovereign over a specific piece of land.
 France is sovereign over another.
 The boundaries are fixed (mostly).
 The claims are total (within those boundaries).
 Sovereignty is not traded on an exchange.